de-pot-op-org/go-potty-portal-automation/README.md

 You'll see progress logs in the console indicating which items were processed.

-### Step 4: Import Data to Firebase
+### Step 4: Test in Development Environment

-Use FireFoo to import the generated JSON files to Firebase:
+Before deploying to production, test the generated JSON files in a development environment:

 1. Open FireFoo
+2. Connect to your development Firebase project
+3. Import the following files to the development environment:
+   - `current/organisations.json` to Firestore
+   - `current/users.json` to Firestore
+   - `current/locations.json` to Firestore
+   - `current/auth-users.json` to Authentication
+4. Verify the import was successful in the development environment
+5. Perform basic validation tests to ensure data integrity

+### Step 5: Backup Current Production Data (Optional)

+For added security, you can create a backup of current production data before importing:

+1. Open FireFoo
+2. Connect to your production Firebase project
+3. Export the current data using FireFoo's export feature
+4. Save the backup with today's date (e.g., `backup-YYYY-MM-DD`)

+### Step 6: Import Data to Production

+Once testing is complete, import the generated JSON files to production:

+1. Open FireFoo
-2. Connect to your Firebase project
+2. Connect to your production Firebase project
 3. Import the following files:
    - `current/organisations.json` to Firestore
    - `current/users.json` to Firestore
    - `current/locations.json` to Firestore
    - `current/auth-users.json` to Authentication

-### Step 5: Update Excel Status
+### Step 7: Update Excel Status

 After successfully importing the data to Firebase, update the status of the processed entries in the Google Drive Excel file from "Unprocessed" to "Processed" to prevent duplicate processing in the future.